 Describe how resources will be allocated among funding categories.
-Proposals are received on an open basis from July 1 through the end of December, or until all funds awarded.
+Proposals are received on an open basis from May through November, or until all funds awarded.
 Funding not committed as of the beginning of October may be committed to the next highest ranking Competitive Grant project, Urgent Need Open Submission grants, or Planning Grants.
+DHCD reserves the ability to fund multi-year commitments.
+Alternatively, DHCD may reprogram funds for a second Competitive Grant round of funding or carry it forward to the next program year.
 Describe threshold factors and grant size limits.
-The CED Fund provides up to \$700,000 per project.
-Other conditions of the CRWSF follow: No more than \$12,500 of CDBG funds per household served will be made available for installation or improvement of water services.
-No more than \$15,000 of CDBG funds per household served will be made available for installation or improvement of wastewater services.
-No single grant under the CRWSF will exceed \$500,000.
-The Regional Water/Wastewater Fund is limited to \$2.5 million for single locality-led projects, or \$3 million for super regional projects.
-Local Innovation Fund awards are available to receive up to \$1,000,000 per project.
-Public Services projects may receive up to \$250,000 for single locality-led projects, or up to \$1,000,000 for regional projects.
-Housing Rehabilitation Scattered Site projects may receive up to \$1,000,000 in CDBG funds.
+Other conditions of the CRWSF follow: No more than \$30,000 of CDBG funds per household served will be made available for installation or improvement of water services.
+No more than \$50,000 of CDBG funds per household served will be made available for installation or improvement of wastewater services.
+No single grant under the CRWSF will exceed \$2 million.
+Public Services projects may receive up to \$250,000 for single locality-led projects.
+The Scattered Site Housing Rehabilitation may receive up to \$1,250,000 per project.
 What are the outcome measures expected as a result of the method of distribution?
 DHCD anticipates increased economic development activity, improved water or sewer systems, and improved housing conditions, and community needs addressed.
-State Program Name: CDBG Planning Grants Funding Sources: CDBG

-Describe the state program addressed by the Method of Distribution.
-Virginia's CDBG Planning Grant program is designed to aid in developing clearly articulated strategies for addressing communities' greatest community development needs following meaningful citizen participation.
+4 State Program Name: CDBG Planning Grants Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+Virginia's CDBG Planning Grant program is designed to aid in developing clearly articulated strategies for addressing communities' greatest community development needs following meaningful public participation.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Planning Grants will receive funding on an open, first-come, first-served basis between July 1, 2023, and December 30, 2023.
-Projects that meet one or more CDBG national objectives and meet the below stated criteria will be offered a award as long as funds are still available.
+Planning Grant applications will be accepted from May - November.
+Planning Grants are required for Business District Revitalization (BDR) projects.

 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Grant administration manuals and the CDBG Program design are available from the DHCD website or by request.
+(CDBG only) Grant administration manuals and the CDBG Program Design Manual are available from the DHCD website or by request.
 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not applicable Describe how resources will be allocated among funding categories.
-Funding which has not been committed as of December 31 may be committed to Open Submission projects, Urgent Need projects, and the next highest ranking Competitive Grant project (to the established cut-off point).
+Funding which has not been committed as of December may be reallocated to Open Submission projects, Urgent Need projects, and the next highest ranking Competitive Grant project (to the established cut-off point).